Video: How to create a better workplace?

 Employee experience and physical space

-Now, you may think that the time of talking about physical work spaces is redundant now, but you need think what kind of spaces you’re offering to your employees, both at home and in the office.
-It’s important o ask these questions:
+Now, you may think that the time of talking about physical workspaces is redundant now, but you need to think about what kind of spaces you’re offering to your employees, both at home and in the office.
+It’s important to ask these questions:

 Of course, you won’t be able to affect all these things, especially at people’s home offices.
 But in a modern workplace offering choice and flexibility based on individual needs is key.
 For some being with their laptop at their local coffee shop is the best, while some want all their equipment with an adjustable desk and an ergonomic chair at the office.